Meet our team…

-Hello!
-My name is Melissa, I opened the Pole Palace in the Spring of 2013, however I had been doing pole for a very long time before that.
-I started Pole back in 2004 as a fun hobby when I was in college at the University of Michigan.
+Mel opened the Pole Palace in the Spring of 2013, however had been doing pole for a very long time before that.
+She started Pole back in 2004 as a fun hobby when she went to the University of Michigan.
 Back then, there were basically no pole studios almost anywhere, or only in very big select cities such as Las Vegas and maybe New York City.
-Me and other friends whom I found online through pole dance forums, and often lived an hour away or more from each other would train at each others houses as there were no pole studios in our area, or most areas then, but we had our own poles.
-Over time, I trained in a variety of disciplines, including weight lifting, ballet, aerial silks, aerial hoop, trapeze, contortion and more, and in time received training from several world class pole and circus coaches, and got several fitness certifications.
+She and other friends whom I found online through pole dance forums, and often lived an hour away or more from each other would train at each others houses.
+Over time, she trained in a variety of disciplines, including weight lifting, ballet, aerial silks, aerial hoop, trapeze, contortion and more.

 Nikki (they/them) Instructor, ig: @letinthelightsnik